- Council of Ministers headed by PM serves as Real Executive Authority.

 Article 75 also contains the principle of individual responsibility.
 It states that the ministers hold office during the pleasure of the president, which means that the President can remove a minister even at a time when the council of ministers enjoys the confidence of the Lok Sabha.

 The courts are barred from enquiring into the nature of the advice tendered to the Prez by the CoM.
 Therefore such advice cannot be challenged in a court & the CoM holds no legal responsibility if any advice violates the law.

 The council of ministers consists of three categories of ministers, namely, cabinet ministers, ministers of state,and deputy ministers.

-4. It is chief coordinator of Central administration.
+- It is the chief coordinator of Central administration.

 1. It being a small unit, is much more efficient decision-making body than a large cabinet.

 2. It can meet more often and deal with business much more expeditiously than the large cabinet.

 3. It helps the Prime Minister in maintaining secrecy in making decisions on important political Issue.